atreyee80/Election_Analysis/README.md

    1.Calculate the Total number of votes cast.
    2.
+   3.
-   3.Get a complete list of candidates who received votes.
+   4.Get a complete list of candidates who received votes.
-   4.
+   5.
-   5.Calculate the total number of votes each candidate received.
+   6.Calculate the total number of votes each candidate received.
-   6.
+   7.
-   7.Calculate the percentage of votes each candidate won.
+   8.Calculate the percentage of votes each candidate won.
-   8.
+   9.
-   9.Determine the winner of the election based on popular vote.
+   10.Determine the winner of the election based on popular vote.

 ##Resources

 -Data Source:election_results.csv

--Software:Python 3.8.2 ,Visual Studia Code
+-Software:Python 3.8.2 ,Visual Studio Code

  Using Python this task becomes automated,so this will help not only to congressional district but can be use in senitorial district and local election.